SJGowen/ITIL-4-Foundation/KeyConcepts.md

-A service is a means of enabling :man_shrugging: by facilitating outcomes that customers want to achieve?
+A service is a means of enabling value :man_shrugging: by facilitating outcomes that customers want to achieve?

 - A. Realisation
 - B. Co-creation